2. Good Traders

 David Jenyns

-March 9th, 2010 at 2:28 am
+7. oscar g March 9, 2010 at 2:28 am #

 No dont be sorry i perfer the bluntness than sugar coated crap and i dont want for you to think im greedy it just my daughter just got diagnosed with a brain tumor so just wanted extra money for those bills after all i can only work so many hours and i am reading slowly what i see on here see if anything sinks in because i just have my heart set into futures theres some romance about them as to stocks seem to blahh anyways thanks again for your honesty please feel free to give me any tips you can no matter how blunt they are and you can also email me or anyone else that works with you if you wish at (XXXX)